NewsEvergreen

 The shooting comes as the Evergreen community is still reeling from a shooting at Evergreen High School that left two students injured in September 2025.

-"This is really the last thing this community needs, is another type of shooting situation," Tilley said at the Thursday evening press conference.
+"This is really the last thing this community needs," Tilley said at the Thursday evening press conference.
 "And even though at this moment we don't have any victims, it is still very, very rattling, I think, to this community, to law enforcement.
 It's just not anything anyone wants to hear about."

 Watch the full press conference from Thursday evening below.